exakat/exakat/docs/Rules.rst

 ##################

-The global keyword must be out of loops.
-It is evaluated each loop, slowing the whole process.
+The global keyword must be used out of loops.
+Otherwise, it is evaluated each loop, slowing the whole process.

 .. code-block:: php

    <?php

-   // Good idea, global is used once global $total;
+   // Here, global is used once
+   global $total;
    foreach($a as $b) {
        $total += $b;
    }

-   // Bad idea, this is slow.
-   foreach($a as $b) {
+   // Global is called each time : this is slow. foreach($a as $b) {
        global $total;
        $total += $b;
    }
    ?>

+Suggestions
+^^^^^^^^^^^

+* Move the global keyword outside the loop

 +------------+------------------------------+
 | Short name | Structures/GlobalOutsideLoop |